|1||George I||George Washington|

 Reckoning time in terms of the reigns of one's country's regents is a time-honoured Anglo-Saxon tradition, I'm told, and one I've informally observed without thinking about it myself over the years.
 "That technology was already considered obsolete during the Nixon Administration", would be the kind of thing I'd find myself saying.

-I'm amused by the idea of naming our Heads of State in the same traditional manner as Popes and Kings, using a single Christian Name, and a Roman Numeral.
-The results of doing so to America's forty-three regents are shown in the table to the right.
+Lately, I've become amused by the thought of naming our Heads of State in the same traditional manner as Popes and Kings, using a single Christian Name, and a Roman Numeral.
+The results of doing so to America's forty-two regents are shown in the table to the right.
 Doing so gives one pause, and causes one to ponder the considerable imperial trappings of the American presidency.

 We have witnessed no fewer than five true cases of dynastic succession, accounting for fully ten of forty-three reigns.
 It is difficult indeed to fathom how such numbers could have arisen by chance, or even through merit.